DeVos to pitch federal tax credit for ‘educational freedom’

 Education Department officials say states would decide details including which scholarship groups are covered and which students are eligible.

 Similar programs exist in 18 states.
-Supporters say it gives students better choices, while critics have called it a “backdoor voucher program.”
+Supporters say it gives students better choices.
+Critics have called it a “backdoor voucher program.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.